Tellinq/yoga-book-9i/README.md

 - Microphone support
 - Speaker support
    - Needs Kernel 6.15+, but speaker bass is not enabled due to a bug
+   - Update kernel 6.16+: Bass speakers will work, but are stuck at 100%.
+This is at least an improvement as this could be now tweaked by a soft mixer temporarily
 - "Tablet mode"
+   - Not detected as is.
+Possible getting around as when you arent in a laptop orientation, there is indication that a "touchpad" is turned off
 - "Software experience" missing
 - Maximum finger support (test with libinput debug gui)
+    - Cant fully test. top screen seems to detect my fingers but not all 10.
+Bottom can intermittiently detect one finger, but it can be considered non existent in real world use case
 - function key support
 - copilot key
    - Untested. should be bindable
 - keyboard brightness
    - Cannot configure in Plasma.
 Must use built in function
 - Screen brightness
+    - Top screen can be adjusted as is.
+Bottom is set to maximum brightness.
+This can be adjusted through redshift likely. ive found turning on KDE HDR then lets you adjust both screen brightness individually, so you basically get best of both worlds with HDR contrast and brightness functionality.
 - HDR support
    - Supported on both screens
 - Adaptive sync support